microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 ### Azure Management Plane vs Data Plane
 *Note: Developing a new service requires the development of at least 1 (management plane) API and potentially one or more additional (data plane) APIs.
 When reviewing v1 service APIs, we see common advice provided during the review.*

-A **management plane** API is implemented through the Azure Resource Manager (ARM) and is used by subscription administrators.
+A **management plane** API is implemented through the Azure Resource Manager (ARM) and is used to provision and control the operational state of resources.
 A **data plane** API is used by developers to implement applications.
-Occasionally, some operations are useful to both administrators and developers.
+Occasionally, some operations are useful for provisioning/control and applications.
 In this case, the operation can appear in both APIs.
 Although, best practices and patterns described in this document apply to all HTTP/REST APIs, they are especially important for **data plane** services because it is the primary interface for developers using your service.
 The **management plane** APIs may have other preferred practices based on [the conventions of the Azure ARM](https://github.com/Azure/azure-resource-manager-rpc).

 ### Start with the Developer Experience
 A great API starts with a well thought out and designed service.
 Your service should define simple/understandable abstractions with each given a clear name that you use consistently throughout your API and documentation.
 There must also be an unambiguous relationship between these abstractions.